-The same effect has been proven to be inevitable with virtually any site which experiences a sudden sharp rise in its user base (and has happened in the past most notably with Tumblr and Livejournal) – effectively amounting to an unintentional DDOS attack.
+The same effect has been proven to be inevitable with virtually any site which experiences a sudden sharp rise in its user base (and has happened in the past most notably with Tumblr and Livejournal, and certain particularly popular science websites) – effectively amounting to an unintentional DDOS attack.

 An old nonsense word from some forums.
 Usually used as a response to a conversation which has lost all rationality and logic!
 Not often seen, and frankly a bit of an inside joke among those who know it.

 A Twitter hashtag used on Fridays for users to highlight others who they enjoy following – so that their followers can do the same.
 Often shortened to #FF.
 While not completely obligatory, it’s generally considered good etiquette to thank someone for mentioning you in a #FF tweet.